pydvl.valuation.samplers.stratified

 |

-Lower bound for the set size.
-If the set size is smaller than this, the probability of sampling is 0.
+Lower bound for the set sizes.
+If the set size is smaller than this,

 TYPE: